Walking a Timber Sale Boundary: Pondering the Differences

 Our conservation easement with the Northeast Wilderness Trust makes it clear that there is to be minimal human interference with the processes by which our conserved Lincoln and Bristol forests renew themselves.
 The Town of Lincoln has cleared trees in the road right-of-way and Green Mountain power and Waitsfield and Champlain Valley Telecom has tended their transmission lines.
 But that was the extent of the work on our storm-impacted forests.

 Many of our neighbors have actively salvaged their wind-blown pines and aspens.
 These different approaches to dealing with storm impacts add diversity and complexity to the landscape.
-Yesterday, as part of our stewardship and at the invitation of our neighbors, we walked the boundary lines of a parcel where they are actively engaged in salvage.
+Yesterday, at the invitation of our neighbors, we walked the boundary lines of a parcel where they are actively engaged in salvage.

 Their forester did a superb job of laying out the sale to avoid impacts to our rewilding forests.
 He added more pink flagging to the actual boundary and flagged a 15-foot buffer.
 Skid trails were flagged and the perimeters of the ¾-acre patch cuts were painted blue dots.
 Individual trees were marked for harvest between the patch cuts.